AndiEcker/AcuSihotInterfaces/README.md

 | warningsMailToAddr | List/Expression of warnings SMTP receiver/to addresses (if differs from smtpTo) | - | v | SysDataMan, BssServer, SfClientValidator, ShSfClientMigration, SihotOccLogChecker, SihotResImport, SihotResSync |

-Currently all the 26 ascii lower case letters are used for the command line argument short options, some of them are hard-coded by python (like e.g. the -h switch for to show the help screen).
+Currently all the 26 ascii lower case letters are used for the command line argument short options, some of them are hard-coded by python (like e.g. the -h switch to show the help screen).
 The upper case character options -D and -L are hard-coded by the ae.console module.
 Some options like -m are used and interpreted differently in several command line applications.

-The following lower case letters could be used more easily as short options than others (for to prevent duplicates/conflicts) for future/upcoming command line options with less conflicts: | l | m | n | q | M | X | Y | Z |.
+The following lower case letters could be used more easily as short options than others (to prevent duplicates/conflicts) for future/upcoming command line options with less conflicts: | l | m | n | q | M | X | Y | Z |.